External Aircraft Lights

 Not very common in light airplanes but these airlines use these to light up the vertical fin and show off the company logo.
 Very effective in showing in which direction the aircraft is flying.
 And it does create a sort of Xmas tree in the sky.

 Sometimes installed under the wing of Cessna's and other high wing aircraft for illumination of the area in front of the cabin door.
-Handy when getting out of the aircraft during dark nights or in badly illuminated parking areas on airports.
+Very helpful when getting out of the aircraft during dark nights or in poorly illuminated parking areas on airports.

-Light Emitting Diodes (LEDs) are nowadays popular in aircraft too.
-Their light output (lumens) is at least equal but usually much better in terms of brightness and color than classic quartz or HID light solutions.
+Light Emitting Diodes (LEDs) are nowadays popular in most, if not all aircraft too.
+Their light output (lumens) is at least equal but usually much better in terms of brightness and color options than classic quartz or HID light solutions.

 These lights have a very long service life (sometimes even longer than the aircraft they are used on), weight is low, there is no filament to break, reliability is high, they are shock and vibration proof, have a rugged design, low power requirements and their small size make them ideal for these lighting solutions.
 Internal and external light applications being one of them.